 Some people tend to overshare and are unaware that it is an issue or problem.
 Below are some signs and signals of oversharing.

 • If you find yourself uttering the phrase “I’ve never told anyone this…” or “I shouldn’t tell you this, but…” then STOP!
 You already know you are about to cross a boundary.
+Trust your gut in these situations—if you’re hesitating, it’s probably better to hold back.

 Think About Your Reasons Why